CourageZimhunga10/alx-low_level_programming/0x00-hello_world/README.md

 **int printf(const char *format, ...)**
 The C library function int printf(const char *format, ...) sends formatted output to stdout.

+## C sizeof operator
+A compile-time unary operator and used to compute the size of its operand.

 __Example__
 Double quotation mark	\"